-Community Connection will maintain all records related to reasonable modification requests and denials for at least three (3) years.
+Community Connection will maintain all records related to reasonable modification

 Northeast Oregon Public Transit-Wallowa County

 Title VI Notice

 Northeast Oregon Public Transit - Wallowa County and its parent agency, Community Connection of Northeast Oregon, Inc. operate services in accordance with Title VI of the Civil Rights Act.
 Its programs are offered without regard to race, color or national origin.
 Any person who believes he or she has been aggrieved by any unlawful discriminatory practice may file a complaint with Northeast Oregon Public Transit.